 Wenxuan 文選 "Selected literature" is a literary anthology compiled during the Liang period 梁 (502-557) by Xiao Tong 蕭統 (501-531), Prince Zhaoming 昭明太子.
 The book is therefore also called Zhaoming Wenxuan 昭明文選.

 The Liang period was a time when literature flourished.
-This apogee had been prepared since the Jian'an reign-period 建安 (196-219) of the late Han era 漢 (206 BCE-220 CE).
-For the coming two centuries writers refined literary styles and developed new genres.
-The amount of literature produced between the 3rd and the 6th centuries was tremendous.
-During the Sui period 隋 (581-618) the imperial library (see the bibliography Jingji zhi 經籍志) included no less than 249 collections with a total size of 5,224 juan.
-There were also first attempts to think about literary theory during the Liu-Song period 劉宋 (420-479) when scholars of the state-sponsored faculties of Confucianism, Daoism, literature, historiography and mantic arts tried to standardize the writings in their respective fields.
-During the Jin period 晉 (265-420), there were the literary anthologies Wenzhang liubie ji 文章流别集 by Zhi Yu 摯虞 (d.
+This peak had been prepared since the Jian'an reign-period 建安 (196-219) of the late Han era 漢 (206 BCE-220 CE).
+For the following two centuries, writers refined literary styles and developed new genres.
+The amount of literature produced between the 3rd and 6th centuries was immense.
+During the Sui period 隋 (581-618), the imperial library (see the bibliography Jingji zhi 經籍志) included no fewer than 249 collections, totalling 5,224 juan.
+There were also early attempts to think about literary theory during the Liu-Song period 劉宋 (420-479), when scholars of the state-sponsored faculties of Confucianism, Daoism, literature, historiography, and mantic arts sought to standardise writings in their respective disciplines.
+During the Jin period 晉 (265-420), literary anthologies such as Wenzhang liubie ji 文章流别集 by Zhi Yu 摯虞 (d.
 311) and Hanlinlun 翰林論 by Li Chong 李充 (c.
-400).
-The famous writer Liu Yiqing 劉義慶 (403-444) compiled the literary anthology Jilin 集林.
-All three books are unfortunately lost.
+400) appeared.
+The renowned writer Liu Yiqing 劉義慶 (403-444) compiled the literary anthology Jilin 集林.
+Sadly, all three works are lost.
 Xiao Tong's Wenxuan is the oldest surviving anthology of fine literature.

-Xiao Tong gathered many excellent writers at his court with which he regularly conferred about literary theory and the ideal forms of writing.
-He disposed of a large library of almost 30,000 juan.
-The Prince himself was also an ardent writer, and his collected writings have a size of 20 juan, not including his commentaries and prefaces to other texts, with a volume of 10 fascicles.
-His anthology of five-syllable poems, for instance, is a book of 20 (or 19) juan called Wenzhang yinghua 文章英華 (also called Gujin shiyuan yinghua 古今詩苑英華).
-The anthology Wenxuan has a size of 30 juan.
-It is possible that Wenzhang yinghua or Gujin shiyuan yinghua were just alternative titles of the Wenxuan (or a draft of it) because there is otherwise no testimony of these books, and they were "lost" before the Sui period.
-Xiao Tong was certainly not the only compiler of the Wenxuan, but it must be assumed that he selected the texts together with his retainers, among which persons are found that are also famous for commenting works on literature works, like Liu Xiaochuo 劉孝綽 (d.
+Xiao Tong assembled many outstanding writers at his court, with whom he regularly discussed literary theory and the ideal forms of writing.
+He possessed an extensive library of nearly 30,000 juan.
+The Prince himself was also a passionate writer, and his collected writings amount to 20 juan, excluding his commentaries and prefaces to other texts, which together comprise 10 fascicles.
+His anthology of five-syllable poems, for example, is a book of 20 (or 19) juan called Wenzhang yinghua 文章英華 (also known as Gujin shiyuan yinghua 古今詩苑英華).
+The anthology Wenxuan measures 30 juan.
+It is possible that Wenzhang yinghua or Gujin shiyuan yinghua were simply alternative titles of the Wenxuan (or a draft of it), as otherwise there is no record of these books, and they were "lost" before the Sui period.
+Xiao Tong was undoubtedly not the sole compiler of the Wenxuan.
+It must be assumed that he selected the texts together with his assistants, among whom are individuals also renowned for commenting on literary works, such as Liu Xiaochuo 劉孝綽 (d.
 539), Wang Yun 王筠 (fl.
-531), Yin Yun 殷芸 (471-529), Lu Chui 陸倕 (470-526), Dao Qia 到洽 (477-527) or Liu Xie 劉勰 (b. c.
-465), author of the literary critique Wenxin diaolong 文心雕龙.
+531), Yin Yun 殷芸 (471-529), Lu Chui 陸倕 (470-526), Dao Qia 到洽 (477–527), or Liu Xie 劉勰 (c.
+465–?), author of the literary critique Wenxin diaolong 文心雕龍.

-In 30 juan the Wenxuan includes 514 writings of 130 authors from earliest times down to the very early Liang period.
-The writings are arranged in 38 genres, beginning with rhapsodies (fu 賦) and the highly estimated genres of regular poems (shi 詩) and then going on to many categories of "miscellaneous writings" (zawen 雜文; a more common term would be sanwen 散文 "prose").
-Below the level of genres or sub-genres, the writings are arranged chronologically.
-Poems and rhapsodies cover the largest part of the book.
-Because of their great amount the rhapsodies are therefore divided into 15 sub-categories, referring to places (the capital, palaces) or imperial activities, like offering, hunting, ploughing, etc. The many regular poems are likewise divided into 23 subgroups.
-The literary categories of the Wenxuan are very detailed, and the development of these presents a thorough new picture of how belles-lettres could be arranged in various types of writings, which was never done before.
+In 30 juan, the Wenxuan includes 514 writings by 130 authors from the earliest times up to the very early Liang period.
+The writings are organised into 38 genres, beginning with rhapsodies (fu 賦) and the highly esteemed genres of regular poems (shi 詩), then progressing to many categories of "miscellaneous writings" (zawen 雜文; a more common term would be sanwen 散文, meaning "prose").
+Below the level of genres or sub-genres, the writings are arranged in chronological order.
+Poems and rhapsodies constitute the most significant part of the book.
+Because of their volume, the rhapsodies are divided into 15 sub-categories, referring to places (the capital, palaces) or imperial activities such as offering, hunting, ploughing, etc. The numerous regular poems are also subdivided into 23 groups.
+The literary categories within the Wenxuan are very detailed, and their development provides a comprehensive new perspective on how belles-lettres could be categorised in various types of writings, a task never undertaken before.

-Xiao Tong and his team only selected literary works and did not include any parts from the Confucian Classics, historiographical texts, or texts from the famous Warring-States-period 戰國 (5th cent.-221 BCE) philosophers.
-Literary comments to such books (zanlun 贊論), nevertheless, were included in the Wenxuan.
-The criterion thus was literary beauty, well-tasted wording, composition of regular sentences, and an overall harmony.
-Later scholars often criticized Xiao Tong for including obscure (Tao Yuanming 陶淵明, c.
-365-427) or less important (Gushi shijiu shou 古詩十九首) poems while omitting other, more important works.
-Some of the pieces included have later been found to be forgeries, like Li Ling's 李陵 (d.
-74 BCE) Da Su Wu shu 答蘇武書 or Kong Anguo's 孔安國 (2nd cent.
-BCE) Shangshu xu 尚書序.
+Xiao Tong and his team only selected literary works.
+They did not include any parts from the Confucian Classics, historiographical texts, or writings from the renowned Warring-States-period 戰國 (5th century-221 BCE) philosophers.
+However, literary comments on such books (zanlun 贊論) were incorporated into the Wenxuan.
+The criteria thus focused on literary beauty, elegant wording, well-structured sentences, and overall harmony.
+Later scholars frequently criticised Xiao Tong for including obscure poems by Tao Yuanming 陶淵明 (c.
+365-427) or less critical pieces like Gushi shijiu shou 古詩十九首, while omitting other, more significant works.
+Some of the included works have subsequently been revealed as forgeries, such as Li Ling's 李陵 (d.
+74 BCE) Da Su Wu shu 答蘇武書 or Kong Anguo's 孔安國 (2nd century BCE) Shangshu xu 尚書序.

-Some paragraphs entitled as "preface" (xu 序) are not really prefaces, like Emperor Han Wudi's 漢武帝 (r.
-141-87 BCE) Qiufeng ci 秋風辭, and some titles have nothing to to with the content, like Liu Jun's 劉峻 (463—521) Chong da Liu Moling zhao shu 重答劉秣陵詔書.
-There are also many clerical errors in the transmitted text of the Wenxuan.
+Some paragraphs entitled as "preface" (xu 序) are not true prefaces, such as Emperor Emperor Han Wudi's 漢武帝 (r.
+141-87 BCE) Qiufeng ci 秋風辭, and some titles are unrelated to the content, like Liu Jun's 劉峻 (463—521) Chong da Liu Moling zhao shu 重答劉秣陵詔書.
+There are also numerous clerical errors in the transmitted text of Wenxuan.

 1.-19. | 賦 Fu | Rhapsodies | |